Greetings gorgeous readers! I’m Jenny Spooner – very pleased to make your acquaintance.

 My Professional Life

 My main occupation is a vintage fashion writer and consultant.
-I have been writing for In Retrospect magazine for a year, and was recently appointed their Chief Crafts Correspondent.
+I have been writing for In Retrospect magazine since 2016, and was recently appointed their Chief Crafts Correspondent.
 From 2016-2017, I wrote regular weekly articles for the popular American based site Vintage Dancer, in which I produced features on vintage fashion and fashion history.
 I also work with brands as a consultant on vintage fashion, and have been writing for UK company Hotter shoes for their past four collections.

 When I am not writing or researching, I devote my time to designing and constructing pure silk lingerie; with my label andEdna.